JanaS87/kanban-board/README.md

 # Kanban- Board

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+This project was generated with Angular CLI.

 ---
-## A classic Kanban board.
+ A classic Kanban board.

-### Developed with Angular, TypeScript and SCSS.
+ Developed with Angular, TypeScript and SCSS.

-### Tasks are currently still hardcoded.
+Tasks are currently still hardcoded.